wjc-van-es/quia/docs/chapter-04-handling-communications.md

 ### Modifications of the primary generated files (once more)
 - The generated pom now has the same `3.5.0` version  for `surefire-plugin.version` as the parent pom only the version of `quarkus.platform.version` is now `3.16.1` (instead of `3.15.1`).
 We update this value in the parent pom.
 - Now we start to integrate the service with its parent by modifying both pom files and
 - remove the `~/git/quia/services/rental-service/.gitignore` as this is already present for the entire repository at`~/git/quia/.gitignore`
+- we still have to figure out what to do with the various `.dockerignore`, but I suspect these should be present in the service root.
+- Furthermore, we created a `.sdkmanrc` file to facilitate changing to a Java 21 version.
+  - `~/git/quia/services/rental-service$ sdk use java 21.0.4-tem` and then
+  - `~/git/quia/services/rental-service$ sdk env init`
+- Then we did a first `~/git/quia/services/rental-service$ mvn clean package -e` to check if the maven configuration works.
+There still isn't any source code, but dependencies are found and downloaded.
+- Also running a `mvn clean package -e` inside the maven tool window (on `quia` level) works fine.

+## 4.5 Car Rental Inventory service (exposing GraphQL-based API)
+- Creating the new service with
+  `~/git/quia/services$ quarkus create app nl.vea:inventory-service --extension quarkus-smallrye-graphql --no-code`
+-

+### Modifications of the primary generated files (once more)
+- the version
+  of `quarkus.platform.version` is now `3.16.2` (instead of `3.16.1`).
+We update this value in the parent pom.
+- Now we start to integrate the service with its parent by modifying both pom files and
+- remove the `~/git/quia/services/rental-service/.gitignore` as this is already present for the entire repository at`~/git/quia/.gitignore`